McDonald’s to require masks at all US restaurant locations

 McDonald’s Corp. joins a parade of companies issuing mask mandates for its customers in the last week or so, including Walmart, Target, and Kohl’s.
 Starbucks also recently issued a mask mandate for customers who visit its company-owned locations in the U.S.

-McDonald’s, based in Oak Brook, Illinois, said that 82% of its restaurants are in states or localities that require facial coverings for both employees and customers.
-But it said it is “important we protect the safety of all employees and customers, ” according to a joint statement from McDonald’s USA President Joe Erlinger and Mark Salebra, chair of the National Franchise Leadership Alliance.
+Chicago-based McDonald’s said that 82% of its restaurants are in states or localities that require facial coverings for both employees and customers.
+But it said it is “important we protect the safety of all employees and customers,” according to a joint statement from McDonald’s USA President Joe Erlinger and Mark Salebra, chair of the National Franchise Leadership Alliance.

 Erlinger and Salebra also said that in cases where customers decline to wear masks, it will “put in place additional procedures to take care of them in a friendly, expedited way.”

-Note: This story has been updated to correct that McDonald’s is headquartered in Chicago, not based in Oak Brook, Illinois.